knative/community/working-groups/security/responding.md

-# Vulnerability Discolure Response Policy
+# Vulnerability Disclosure Response Policy

 The project follows the following process when responding to vulnerabilities raised via the Security Disclosure Process.